ulrikstrid/ocaml-cookie/README.md

 # Cookie

-A Cookie implementation i pure OCaml
+A Cookie implementation in pure OCaml.

 ## Session